TonyPhipps/tech-notes/3dprinting_fdm.md

 - May notice filament sticking to nozzle more due to partial clog redirecting the stream of molten filament to one side as it extrudes.
 - May notice clicking sounds in stepper motor.
 This is the sound of skipping, since less filament moved forward than calculated due to the nozzle clog.

+to fix...
-Unload the filament and do a couple cold pulls.
+- Unload the filament and do a couple cold pulls.
+- Remove the section of filament (usually up to a foot) that may be damaged from the stepper motor grinding.

 ## Stringing/Pulling Tweaks
 Sometimes the next layer or neighboring line sticks, causing stringing, pulling, or sticking to the nozzle and wreaking havoc.
 These settings may help.